sethrfore/homebrew-r-srf/README.md

 Operational X11/Xquartz and macOS Command Line Tools installations are build requirements.
 X11/Xquartz is required because the tk.h header file used in [base r tcltk package includes X11 headers](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Tcl_002fTk).

 macOS Command Line Tools must be installed for the appropriate Tcl-Tk config files to be available.

+# macOS 10.14 (‘Mojave’) Xcode/CLTs 10 users
-As from macOS 10.14 (‘Mojave’), an additional step is needed to install the headers in the appropriate locations.
+For macOS 10.14 (‘Mojave’)and Xcode/CLTs 10 users, an additional step is needed to install the headers in the appropriate locations.
 From the Terminal run:

 `sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /`

+# macOS 10.15 (‘Catalina’) Xcode/CLTs 11 users
+For macOS 10.15 (‘Catalina’) and Xcode/CLTs 11 users, the installer package referenced above is no longer available and other steps are required to obtain Tcl-Tk functionality.
+As of now, I haven't found a seamless way to incorporate Tcl-Tk that does not require editing some system files.
+There is an R formula available in the dev-tcltk branch of this repo that provides Tcl-Tk functionality but requires some manual file editing prior to installation.
+See the formula code for instructions.
+For background and details on current Catalina/Tcl-Tk issues see [this](https://github.com/sethrfore/homebrew-r-srf/issues/17) and [this](https://github.com/sethrfore/homebrew-r-srf/issues/16).

 Consult the [R-dev installation manual](https://cran.r-project.org/doc/manuals/r-devel/R-admin.html#macOS) for more detailed information.